Irish butter and whiskey could be hit as US allowed to impose $7.5bn in tariffs

 The Irish Whiskey Association had been lobbying key figures in Washington ahead of the announcement, seeking an exemption.
 Photograph: iStock

-The World Trade Organisation (WTO) has given the US the green light to impose $7.5 billion (€6.9 billion) worth of tariffs on European exports – possibly including Irish butter and whiskey.
+The World Trade Organization (WTO) has given the US the green light to impose $7.5 billion (€6.9 billion) worth of tariffs on European exports – possibly including Irish butter and whiskey.

 The Geneva-based organisation issued its judgment in the long-running trade dispute, ruling that the US could impose trade measures worth up to $8.5 billion over what it has said are unfair subsidies given to Airbus.